 The second one is the experience of course, but also relating that experience to what the tender is asking.
 That’s key.
 So there’s no point in talking about how you serve as a whole lot of residential clients when you’re trying to win the council tender or a large construction and property tender.
 You want to be the right experience.
 You really need to talk about, okay guys; we haven’t won any having completed any counsel tendered by the way we manage our residential tenders where we’re servicing 3000 homes a week.
 So there’s no problem.
 So it’s about new things.

 The third point is your personnel and equipment.
-Generally speaking, they don’t mind who is actually doing the work, but you’ve got to put on solid and comprehensive CV for your key personnel.
+Generally speaking, they don’t mind who is actually doing the work, but you’ve got to put on a solid and comprehensive CV for your key personnel.
 So yes, your project managers or supervisors and CEOs, they want to know that you know how to manage the contract over the longer term and that you’re going to deliver.
-And they also, with the equipment, it’s important, but you’ve just got to put forward the fact that if you are going to buy any equipment because you don’t have certain equipment for that tender, then you’ve just got to state that and prove that you’re going to buy it to demonstrate that you’ve have funds and so forth.
+And they also, with the equipment, it’s important, but you’ve just got to put forward the fact that if you are going to buy any equipment because you don’t have certain equipment for that tender, then you’ve just got to state that and prove that you’re going to buy it to demonstrate that you’ve had funds and so forth.
 Really go the extra mile in showing that you’ve done your homework and you’re ready to complete the contract.
 But what the councils or government one and what the larger companies want is they want you to put their mind at ease at once they award the contract.
 I don’t have to worry.
-And you will get done the job of the underwriters to sort of do that.
+And you will get done the job of the underwriters to sort of doing that.

 Jason: That’s pretty with the safety and the quality of it because we’ve got templates and at some point most of the time they can be creative.
 Then they can fly under the radar of the council so it’ll get passed.
-It won’t be ISO certified, but that’s not the deal breaker on council tenders and some large companies maybe from a very large government tenders for different story.
-So templates are the answer that you know, we can sort of develop the safe work method statements, safety plan, site safety plans and so forth.
+It won’t be ISO certified, but that’s not the deal-breaker on council tenders and some large companies may be from very large government tenders for a different story.
+So templates are the answer that you know, we can sort of develop the safe work method statements, safety plan, site safety plans, and so forth.
 But with the methodology, what they need to come with, if they need to read the tender document in full and we read it in full, understand what they want done.

-So whether it’s rain delay, whether it’s weekend work, whether there are issues around tree maintenance work being undertaken and disrupting other parties or other stakeholders or whatever it may be, other contractors.
+So whether it’s a rain delay, whether it’s weekend work, whether there are issues around tree maintenance work being undertaken and disrupting other parties or other stakeholders or whatever it may be, other contractors.
 And they need to be able to plan out what they’re going to do.
 And then the biggest issue we have is they’ve probably got that plan in their head about how they’re going to do it.
 They’ve gone out and inspected the site.
 They have inspected the works that are required, but then it comes back to them.
 They say, relaying what they know to us in writing, which we usually do face to face or over the phone, we can write it all out for them.
 That’s the hard part because they’ve got to share all that information.
 So the methodology is doable.
 It just takes work basically.
 So come with a good 10 hours spare to do a good job of it.
 And then we can definitely be different.

-Ben: How important is price to council?
+Ben: How important is a price to the council?
 Do they go for the cheapest tender you could charge triple the price of anyone else and you’d still get it, you know, will lead [cross talk]?

-Jason: Generally they have a rating criteria.
-So what our rating criteria is that they’ll come out and say, listen, regardless of how good your experience, it’s 40 percent of our decision, so 40 percent of the waiting, we’re going to select you.
+Jason: Generally they have rating criteria.
+So what our rating criteria are that they’ll come out and say, listen, regardless of how good your experience, it’s 40 percent of our decision, so 40 percent of the waiting, we’re going to select you.
 You’ve put on price right now if you undercut everybody, but you can’t.
 Deliberate Council still will not award a tendency generally speaking, if they do or the counsel managers or even government or a private organization, I got to know they’ve got the cheapest price and I’m going to be a big hassle for them to manage this with.
 I don’t know what they’re doing and they haven’t got the experience.

 So price does matter and they generally do provide a rating criterion.
 Our advice for all our clients is, look, we look good if we renew the tender, but there’s no point in you winning the tender and looking to make money on it.
 Yeah.
-Then you could come up with a big hassle, little profit and a bad experience in nine months’ time.
+Then you could come up with a big hassle, little profit, and a bad experience in nine months’ time.
 And when we called you in a year to say how’s it going?
 You’re not, you’re not going to be happy.
-So it’s, I think price is important and it’s important to be competitive, but it’s a balance.
+So it’s, I think the price is important and it’s important to be competitive, but it’s a balance.

-Yeah, it’s a balance and you know, you’ve got to be competitive and then win the tender based on your experience, your personal and a good competitive price yet.
+Yeah, it’s a balance and you know, you’ve got to be competitive and then win the tender based on your experience, your personal, and a good competitive price yet.
 But if you’ve been with the council for extended periods, I’m not sure.
-I’m just focus on councils, it could be a private, could be a big state, whatever it may be, if you’ve been with them for an extended period of time and they know you and trust you and you have the right relationships in place.
+I’m just focused on councils, it could be a private, could be a big state, whatever it may be if you’ve been with them for an extended period of time and they know you and trust you and you have the right relationships in place.
 If you do a really good job of attendance and demonstrate that you’re adding value in different ways, then you can sometimes justify a bit of a higher price.

 Ben: What’s the difference between say someone writing up their own tender or going through a company like you?
 I’m sure there are companies that have applied for tenders themselves.
-And obviously going through, you know, what are some of the benefits of going through a tender writer?
+And obviously, going through, you know, what are some of the benefits of going through a tender writer?

-Jason: I generally believed anyone who puts their minds to it, with a decent resource allocation should add and you know, if they’ve got a system that’s working in the office that has all the documentation and all of that, they will generally at least do a 70 to 80 percent job if they have a good charter were there to lift it up to the 100 percent for the nine out of 10 level.
-But I mean that’s only because we specialize in it because we know like different strategies, we understand the wording for government, we demand more more of the client.
+Jason: I generally believed anyone who puts their minds to it, with a decent resource allocation should add and you know, if they’ve got a system that’s working in the office that has all the documentation and all of that, they will generally at least do a 70 to 80 percent job if they have a good charter were there to lift it up to the 100 percent for the nine out of 10 levels.
+But I mean that’s only because we specialize in it because we know like different strategies, we understand the wording for government, and we demand more of the client.
 So the advantages that they get us being the bad guys and saying, okay, but I need more.
 That’s not convincing enough.
 Do you have any supporting documentation?
-Here’s your indigenous policy where the certificate from your Labor hire company to prove that, so we can keep it up, and that’s where they get the benefit from us at a tender writer.
+Here’s your indigenous policy where the certificate from your Labor hire company is to prove that, so we can keep it up, and that’s where they get the benefit from us as a tender writer.
 But there still isn’t anything wrong with people completely writing their own tenders and they still can win them.
 So, they just got to put the work in, we are there to sort of get it over the line, so to speak.
 Yeah, to really increase their chances.
-That’s the benefit of us possible.
+That’s the most benefit for us possible.
 Take the time off their hand.
 But, yeah, that’s a real benefit.